 Anyone can develop glaucoma.
 However, some people are at higher risk than others.
 The risk factors for glaucoma are:

 Anyone in these risk groups should get an eye exam with dilated pupils every two years.

 Most people who have glaucoma do not notice any symptoms until they start to lose some of their eyesight.
 As optic nerve fibers are damaged by glaucoma, small blind spots may begin to develop.
 They usually happen on the side or in their peripheral vision.
 Many people do not notice the blind spots until significant optic nerve damage has already happened.
 If the entire nerve is destroyed, the person becomes blind.

 One type of glaucoma, called acute angle-closure glaucoma, does produce noticeable symptoms.
 This is because there is a quick buildup of pressure in the eye.
 These are the most common symptoms of this type of glaucoma.
 However, each person may experience symptoms differently.
 Symptoms may include:

-Your eye doctor may do the following tests to diagnose glaucoma.
+Your eye healthcare provider may do the following tests to diagnose glaucoma.
 He or will take your complete medical history and examine your eyes.
 You may also have the following tests:

 While glaucoma can’t be cured, early treatment can often control it.
 Treatment may include:

 In some cases, a single surgery isn’t enough to slow down the progress the glaucoma.
 In those cases, repeat surgery and/or continued treatment with medicines may be necessary.